-We regularly present new developments and their advancements at Skye Blue in their fields that are current with the published literature (trade and refereed journals, in e-media, and books).
+We regularly present new developments and their advancements at Skye Blue in their fields that are current with the published literature on-line and in trade and refereed journals, e-media, and volumes).

 ``New Biotechnologies for Australia, Canada, the Philippines and the Related and Russo Republics: 2017.``

 Current Research Themes in Overview the SBO’s Internet-Based Folios:

 Bio-based technologies in the context of innovation systems.
 I. Aquaculture to the next 40 years of sustainable global aquaculture.
 II.
 Algal biomass, biofuels and bioproducts.
 III.
 Cell symposia, immunomodulation: from mechanisms to therapy.
 IV.
 Interface between nutrition and pharma (2013).
 V. Challenges in bioorganic and organic medicinal chemistry (cf. Asia Tetrahedron Symposium).
 VI.
 Brain research and optogenetics and pharmacogenetics in neuronal function and dysfunction.
 VII.
 Cognitive enhancers in pharmacology.
 VIII.
 Cell neuromodulatory mechanisms.
 IX.
 Biosafety of Genetically Modified Organisms (GMOs).
 X. Neurodevelopment and neurological disease.
 XI.
 Neuroprotection: basic mechanisms and translational potential.
 Systems approach to metabolic diseases.
 XII.
 Developmental neuroscience (2014) (ISDN-Int.
 Soc.
 For Developmental Neuroscience).
 (Taken from the pro-forma agenda by Hum-Molgen.de. this Internet site)

 Prebiotics & Feeding